 Can I freeze moong dal sprouts salad?

 Many people do, but personally, I like them fresh.
-But if you want to freeze mung bean sprouts than blanch the raw sprouts in hot water for 2-3 minutes.
+But if you want to freeze healthy sprout salad than blanch the raw sprouts in hot water for 2-3 minutes.

 Allow it to cool, store in an airtight container or plastic bag and freeze.

 Fresh, colorful and easy to put together salads are my go-to recipes for summer.
-Something that is bursting in flavor and incorporates the fresh farm produce and this salad perfectly fits the bill.
+Something that is bursting in flavor and incorporates the fresh farm produce and sprouts salad perfectly fits the bill.

-As an added bonus, it is completely customizable!
+As an added bonus, this health sproyt salad is completely customizable!
 Some other tested and tried yum additions would be:

 - Caramelized or Steamed carrots